 Here are some of the most common questions we receive.
 If you still have questions that we have not addressed, please reach out to us here.

 TES is the storing of excess thermal energy (energy in a system due to its temperature) for future use, typically to balance energy demand.

 The Viking Cold TES system leverages existing refrigeration equipment in low-temperature facilities to freeze Phase Change Material (PCM) when energy costs are lower and system efficiencies can be exploited.
 This allows intelligent controls to turn off refrigeration equipment during periods of high energy costs while the PCM maintains temperature stability and low energy consumption.
 The result is 20% to 35% lower energy costs, 38% greater temperature stability and more efficient, longer lasting refrigeration systems.

 Our Thermal Energy Storage system includes three components:

 A Phase Change Material (PCM) is a substance with a high latent heat of fusion which can remain a consistent temperature while storing and releasing large amounts of energy as it transitions between solid and liquid states.
 While changing phases our engineered PCM absorbs 300 times more heat than food.

 All our PCM formulations are comprised of deionized water and inorganic salts.
-They are food safe, environmentally friendly, non-toxic and non-combustible.
-The entire system is also 100% recyclable.
+They are food safe and environmentally friendly.
+The system lasts over 20 years is 100% recyclable.

 No. There are no mechanical parts (pumps, motors, actuators, compressors, etc.) in our TES system.
 They leverage existing refrigeration equipment.
 The PCM is housed in self-contained cells mounted in stationary positions throughout the facility.